tom-daly/spfx-global-navigation/README.md

 1. SPFx Development Environment https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment
 2. Powershell PnP https://github.com/SharePoint/PnP-PowerShell/releases
 3. Tenant App Catalog https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant#create-app-catalog-site
+4. Node 8.16.0

 # Installation & Deployment
+The following steps assume that you've cloned this repository or downloaded the files and successfully installed all the dependencies using 'npm install'.
+Make sure to use the same version of node to get a successfull build.

 ## Overview
 1. Provision the Global Nav List